DermotR/dsr-dev-process/docs/dsr-process-detailed.md

     ├── Color Palette
     ├── Typography
     ├── Common Components
+    │   ├── Buttons
+    │   │   ├── Design (Visual Spec)
+    │   │   └── Code (Working Components)
+    │   ├── Forms
+    │   │   ├── Design (Visual Spec)
+    │   │   └── Code (Working Components)
+    │   └── Cards
+    │       ├── Design (Visual Spec)
+    │       └── Code (Working Components)
     └── Responsive Breakpoints
 ```

 This organization allows stakeholders to easily navigate between different functional areas while seeing relationships between modules.
-While organized by module, the prototype catalog doesn't restrict when or how mockups are created - early discovery sessions might populate several modules at once with basic mockups, which are then refined iteratively.
+The catalog serves dual purposes: documenting the design evolution and providing a functional environment to test and iterate on LLM-generated React components in context.
+While organized by module, the catalog doesn't restrict when or how components are created - early discovery sessions might populate several modules at once with basic designs and code, which are then refined iteratively both visually and functionally.

 ### Mermaid UML Resources: